mudge/argon2id/README.md

 > [!NOTE]
 > The JRuby version of the gem uses
 > [JRuby-OpenSSL](https://github.com/jruby/jruby-openssl)'s implementation of
-> Argon2 instead of the reference C implementation.
+> Argon2 while the others use the reference C implementation.

 ### Native gems